genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 *Warning*

-This report will warnings if the lengths are not identical, but this can usually be ignored, as it is expected for some sequencing platforms.
+This report will get warnings if the lengths are not identical, but this can usually be ignored, as it is expected for some sequencing platforms.

 3. **Per sequence GC content**